not-a-duck-420/solver/README.md

  > pip install web3

 ## Installation
-Just download and save into a folder somewhere...
+Just download and save into a folder somewhere or run the following in terminal:
+> git clone not-a-duck-420/solver

 ## Running
 In terminal, navigate to the folder using the command: